2 Lawmakers Attempt the Impossible: Saving Social Security

 Social security benefits start on the month of filing, not the day.
 Rix Pix Photography/Shutterstock

-In the 41 years since, the system’s finances have become steadily more precarious, but there are reasons for hope, according to Andy Puzder, former chief executive officer of CKE Restaurants and now a distinguished visiting fellow for business and economic freedom at the Heritage Foundation.
+In the 41 years since, the system’s finances have become steadily more precarious, but there are reasons for hope, according to Andy Puzder, former CEO of CKE Restaurants and now a distinguished visiting fellow for business and economic freedom at the Heritage Foundation.

-He said he and Terrence Keeley, CEO of Impact Evaluation Lab, have submitted a proposal that would invest the Social Security Trust Fund’s assets in higher yielding investments, rather than government bonds.
+He said he and Terrence Keeley, CEO of Impact Evaluation Lab, have submitted a proposal that would invest the Social Security Trust Fund’s assets in investments with higher yields, rather than government bonds.

 “Similar to what any financially rational person would do with their own assets,” Puzder told The Epoch Times.

 “This would strengthen Social Security without increasing taxes or reducing benefits.
-Given the growing pressure to find solutions, I’m sure there will be other creative free market oriented proposals.
+Given the growing pressure to find solutions, I’m sure there will be other creative free market-oriented proposals.
 Hopefully, they will be acceptable to both parties.
-We owe retired Americans at least that much,” he said.
+We owe retired Americans at least that much.”

 Meanwhile, 218 House members signed a Discharge Petition for the bipartisan Social Security Fairness Act introduced by Rep. Garret Graves (R-La.) and Rep. Abigail Spanberger (D-Va.)—enough to force a House vote on the proposal.
-Such petitions almost always fail.
+Such petitions almost always fail, however.

-Normally, under House rules, the vote would have followed within a few days, but, as of publication date, a roll call has not been scheduled.
-Paul Sawyer, Graves’ chief of staff, told The Epoch Times the House most likely will vote when it returns to session November 12 after the election.
+Normally, under House rules, the vote would have followed within a few days, but, as of publication time, a roll call has not been scheduled.
+Paul Sawyer, Graves’s chief of staff, told The Epoch Times the House most likely will vote when it returns to session on Nov.
+12 after the election.

 AD